Nexus-Mods/vortex-api/docs/_posts/2022-4-3-Creating a game extension.md

 The next question you might be asking is "What if a mod has several variants in the same download?".
 There is a solution to this, but it does require some cooperation from the mod authors in the community.
 We discuss Mod Installers in the next section.

 # Mod installers
 A useful feature for mod authors is the ability to pack different variants of the same mod into a single package.
-This can be done by creating a [Mod Installer](/en/vortex/developer/mod-installers).
+This can be done by creating a [Mod Installer](https://modding.wiki/en/vortex/users/How-to-create-mod-installers).
 Vortex is able to process mod installers natively, just be aware that the resulting files from the mod installer will be installed to the ~mods folder.

 # Publishing your extension
 Now you're ready to share your extension.
-Make sure you pack it up including all 3 files.
-If you are using GitHub, you can submit a Pull Request to request your support be added to the main Vortex build.
-Alternatively, you can contact our team via Nexus Mods, Discord or GitHub to request we add it to the build.

-You may also wish to upload your game extension to Nexus Mods independently of the main Vortex build.
-This is particularly useful if you plan to continue developing the extension.
-To do so, [upload it to Nexus Mods](https://www.nexusmods.com/site/mods/add) and be sure to put it in the User Extensions subcategory.
+Please read [Packaging Extensions](https://nexus-mods.github.io/vortex-api/2020/09/01/Packaging-extensions.html) for this.

 # Advanced options
 ## Defining tools